AimRT/AimRT/document/sphinx-en/tutorials/plugins/log_control_plugin.md

 }
 ```

-Developers fill in the module they want to query for the log level in the request packet `GetModuleLogLevelReq`.
-If left empty, it returns all modules.
+Developers fill in the module whose log level they want to query in the request packet `GetModuleLogLevelReq`.
+If it is empty, all modules are returned.

-Here is an example using the HTTP RPC backend from **net_plugin**, calling this interface via HTTP using the curl tool:
+Below is an example of calling this interface via Http using the curl tool, based on the http RPC backend in **net_plugin**:

 ```shell
 curl -i \
     -H 'content-type:application/json' \